evkx/evkx.github.io/content/models/smart/hash3/hash3_Brabus/_index.md

 ## Drivetrain

-Smart #3 Brabus features an all-wheel drive system powered by two motors, one on each axle.
+The Smart #3 Brabus features an all-wheel drive system powered by two motors, one on each axle.

 ### Suspension